Almogavars: Negative connotation of Almogavars

 Almogavars were also known as "Catalans" in Byzantine Empire territories.
 The presence of the company left its mark on the folklore and the popular legend of the different regions where they went, including as far as the Balkans and Greece.
-Devastation caused by Almogavars troops has created a negative connotation in some places.
+Devastation caused by Almogavar troops has created a negative connotation in some places.

 In the Greek regions of Attica and Boeotia, a popular saying included: may the revenge of the Catalans fall on you, while in the region of Parnassus, the following saying was popularized: "I will flee from the Turks to fall into the hands of the Catalans".

 In Bulgaria, the expressions "Catalan" or "Aragonese" and "son of Catalan" mean "evil man, soulless, torturer".
 Ivan M. Vazov in the poem Pirates, first published in 1915, includes the Catalans with the Turks as the greatest oppressors of the Bulgarian nation, while in Albania the word "Catalan" means "ugly and wicked man."
 Likewise, "Catalan" or "Katallani" is designated in Albanian folklore as a monster with one eye, reminiscent in many ways the Cyclops Polyphemus.
 This cyclops is represented by a wild blacksmith who feeds on human flesh.
-He also has no knees, so he can not bend, and long legs like masts of a ship.
+He also has no knees, so he cannot bend, and long legs like masts of a ship.
 He faces a young hero named Dedaliya.
 This tradition, in various versions, is usually called by the title of Daedalus dhe Katallani, Daedalus and Catalan.